-Note that if you just see three dots like this:
+Note that if you just see three dots like this but no image:

-Click the three dots, select “Choose Output Mimetype”, choose “text/plain”.
+Click the three dots, select “Change Presentation” (that was wording as of Fall 2022, it may change again…), choose “text/plain”.
 Then click the dots against, select “Choose Output Mimetype” again, and pick “text/html” and the figure should appear.

 (Did I mention this new interface in VS Code is still a little buggy?
 Sorry… it is improving quickly, and it was this or teach multiple editors!)